cache2k/cache2k/src/site/markdown/benchmarks.md

 [ZipfianLoadingBenchmark.java](https://github.com/cache2k/cache2k-benchmark/blob/master/jmh-suite/src/main/java/org/cache2k/benchmark/jmh/cacheSuite/ZipfianSequenceLoadingBenchmark.java)

-First we present the results for operations per seconds with different key ranges:
+First we present the results for operations per seconds with a key range of 110%, meaning the Zipfian distribution generates numbers between 0 and 1.100.000.

 ![](benchmark-result/ZipfianSequenceLoadingBenchmark-byThread-1Mx110-notitle.svg)

 *ZipfianSequenceLoadingBenchmark, operations per second by thread count with cache size 1M and Zipfian percentage 110 ([Alternative image](benchmark-result/ZipfianSequenceLoadingBenchmark-byThread-1Mx110-notitle-print.svg), [Data file](benchmark-result/ZipfianSequenceLoadingBenchmark-byThread-1Mx110.dat))*

+The resulting cache hit rate is very high and all caches are around 99.2% hit rate.

+To produce lower hit rates and force the cache to do more eviction, we do another round of the same benchmark with 500% key range, resulting in random numbers between 0 and 5.000.000.

 ![](benchmark-result/ZipfianSequenceLoadingBenchmark-byThread-1Mx500-notitle.svg)

 *ZipfianSequenceLoadingBenchmark, operations per second by thread count with cache size 1M and Zipfian percentage 500 ([Alternative image](benchmark-result/ZipfianSequenceLoadingBenchmark-byThread-1Mx500-notitle-print.svg), [Data file](benchmark-result/ZipfianSequenceLoadingBenchmark-byThread-1Mx500.dat))*

-Let's take a look at the resulting hit rates.
-The hit rate is calculated by the benchmark by counting the requests and cache misses.
+Here are the resulting hit rates.
+The metric is calculated by the benchmark and does not depend on statistics reported by the cache.

 ![](benchmark-result/ZipfianSequenceLoadingBenchmarkEffectiveHitrate-byThread-1Mx500-notitle.svg)